 Events & Programs

 Discovery Corps is a youth development program that puts young people on the front line of Pacific Science Center’s mission to ignite curiosity in every child and fuels a passion for discovery, experimentation, and critical thinking in all of us.
-Pacific Science Center is looking for motivated youth to dive into exciting, interactive experiences while learning new skills.
-For more information about Discovery Corps, contact firstname.lastname@example.org or call (206) 443-2884.
+Discovery Corps is for high school youth who want to dive into exciting, interactive experiences while learning new professional and life skills.
+For more information about Discovery Corps, contact firstname.lastname@example.org.

 Discovery Corps offers intensive, hands-on training sessions to help you share science with others!
 During training, you will develop valuable job skills in customer service, education, and communication with people of all ages.
 You will present exciting, interactive activities to the public and get a peek behind-the-scenes at Pacific Science Center.